Jiboo/sophia/readme.md

 - BitTorrent's [BEP_0050](http://www.bittorrent.org/beps/bep_0050.html)
 - [Pseudo Reliable Broadcast in the Kademlia P2P System](https://pdfs.semanticscholar.org/ca86/1c4b018e17402eca4a00e0f42e110d1743dd.pdf)
 - [Enhancing the Kademlia P2P Network](https://pp.bme.hu/ee/article/download/823/442/)

+The publish-subscribe mechanism is used to dispatch events toward a subset of nodes, that are subscribed to a topic.
+Events are considered unreliable, and may take multiple seconds to reach all subscribed nodes.

 There is no private topics, and events aren't encrypted, although contracts may use available cryptographic API to encrypt events' data somehow, if they can